pdfernhout/narrafirma/wordpress-plugin/README.md

 After installation, you then need to activate the plugin, create your first project in the plugin's admin interface, and then use the link from the plugin's admin interface to open the application.

-These steps are explained in more detail below.
+These manual steps are explained in more detail below.

 #### Step 1: Ensure the TypeScript files are compiled to JavaScript